rubinius/rubinius/CONTRIBUTING.md

 meaningful, so thank you for participating.
 That being said, here are a few guidelines that we ask you to follow so we can successfully address your issue.

-### Submitting Issues

-Please include the following:

-* The Rubinius version (`rbx -v`)
-* Your OS (`uname -a`) RVM/rbenv/chruby/etc version or the commit hash from git if you're building off of a clone
-* Stack trace (preferably as a Gist, since they're easier to read.)
-If you can add a failing spec, that's great!
-* Please include the simplest possible reproduction you can.
-This last point is vital to fixing issues.

-If available, please also include the contents of the following files as a
-Gist:

-* `configure.log`
-* `config.rb`

-These two files contain the output of the compilation process and the various configuration options used (e.g. compiler options).

 ### Version Managers

 We can *not* help you with any issues that might be caused by a Ruby version